EmmaEwert/KITTY/docs/manual/prefabs.rst

 Object prefabs
 --------------

-Objects with a defined Type property in tiled will instantiate an instance of a prefab with a matching name from anywhere in the Assets folder.
+Objects with a defined Type property in tiled will instantiate an instance of the most relevant prefab with the same name as the Type property's value.

 The instantiated GameObject's name is changed to match the name of the object in Tiled, if any.